 - It is the only truly hygienic bench top available in the world.

-- All seams are totally invisible, (you could have a 100metre long benchtop, without seams, if you wanted to).
+- Seamless joins, (you could have a 100metre long benchtop, without seams, if you wanted to).

 - If you happen to stain or scratch it, solid surface is the only stone on the market that is easily repairable by you the owner, with just a Scotch Brite pad.